 In 1998, Weaver developed and coordinated an aggressive agent physical fitness program, which is the model for all of Oklahoma law enforcement.
 He is an avid martial artist, holding a black belt in karate.

 In September 2006, Weaver was appointed Director of the Oklahoma Bureau of Narcotics and Dangerous Drugs Control where he is currently serving his 26th year as a Commissioned law enforcement Agent.

-Weaver is a long time elected trustee of the Oklahoma Law Enforcement Retirement System (OLERS), and is a member of the Council On Law Enforcement Training (CLEET) governing council.
-He is a member of the Oklahoma Justice Assistance Grant (JAG) board and is currently the Chairman of the Innovative Committee.
-He currently serves on the Oklahoma State University-OKC law enforcement advisement committee.
-He now serves as member on the Oklahoma Meth Prevention Initiative Committee and recently was appointed to both the Oklahoma Youth and Gang Violence Coordinating Council and the Oklahoma Gang Intervention Steering Committee.
+Weaver is a long time elected trustee of the Oklahoma Law Enforcement Retirement System (OLERS), is a member of the Council On Law Enforcement Training (CLEET) governing council, and has served on numerous boards and committees.
+He currently serves on the Oklahoma State University-OKC law enforcement advisement committee and the University of Central Oklahoma Criminal Justice Advisory Board.

-Weaver is an active member of the FBI National Academy Associates, the Association of Oklahoma Narcotics Enforcers, the Oklahoma Sheriff’s and Peace Officers Association, the Oklahoma Police Chief’s Association, the Cameron University Alumni Association and is a long time volunteer YMCA coach.
+Weaver is an active member of the FBI National Academy Associates, the Association of Oklahoma Narcotics Enforcers, the Oklahoma Sheriff’s and Peace Officers Association, the Oklahoma Police Chief’s Association, the Cameron University Alumni Association and is a long time volunteer youth football and basketball coach.